 Of course, in pursuing the true mission of The Everest Leadership Academy, we mustn't ignore the unfortunate reality that many young people don't always have the ability and freedom to make proper choices in their lives.
 We have a responsibility to help those who aren't in a position to help themselves and make their own choices.
 As we see all too often, life is not always fair.
+Young people do not typically find success or meaning in isolation; they need social support.
+That support can be found in the schools, family. relatives. and mentors.
+The Everest Leadership Academy is an institution that recognizes this reality and provides support to overcome many of the obstacles early on in life.
+With the Academy's teachings and support and an individual's selfdetermination and strong work effort anything is possible in achieving one's greatest ambitions.
 I believe it is important to have arms outstretched - one hand reaching up to the person who is giving you a lift, and one hand reaching lower to give someone a helping hand up.

 Like many, I had to overcome numerous obstacles growing up: I worked multiple jobs simultaneously and left friends behind each day to commute long distances to a better high school.
-But, along the way, mentors and role models helped me develop leadership skills that supported me throughout my life.
+But, along the way, models mentors and role helped me develop leadership skills that supported me throughout my life.
 I made the most of what was available to me, and when there was a shortfall, I pushed forward with what I had: education, desire, and leadership.
-Our goal with The Everest Leadership Academy

-(www.everestla.org) is to replicate these fortunate interventions on a broader scale.
+Our goal with The Everest Leadership Academy (www.everestla.org) is to replicate these fortunate interventions on a broader scale.